Xilinx/meta-amd-edf/README.build.md

 # Build Instructions

-This section describes how to get your build host ready to work with meta-basecamp layers.
+This section describes how to get your build host ready to work with meta-amd-edf layers.

 The following instructions require OE-Core meta and BitBake.
 Poky provides these